evaletolab/evaletolab-angular-seed/README.md

 This is the seed of the Krabou CMS **frontend** project.
 This is a complet seed with some cool features:
-* continuous integration,
-* sendmail with template,
 * i18n (en,fr,de) CMS,
 * basic CMS (for menu and documents),
 * receive mail for catched errors,
-* log activities,
 * complet user management (create, forget mail, update profile, admin, ...)
+* using brunch.io (that replace gulp or grunt) for templates, compile, minimize, etc.
+* logged all errors in server side
+* etc.

 DEMO
 * [cms.evaletolab.ch](http://cms.evaletolab.ch)